unityjaeger/Bolt/docs/src/content/docs/guides/intro.md

 - ...and more

 # Conventions
-All casting functions expect the ray direction to already be scaled by the cast length.
+Cast directions describe finite displacement segments.
+A cast starts at its supplied origin or transform and ends after the complete direction vector has been applied.

+All casting functions include hits at that endpoint.

+All intersection functions count exact touching contacts as collision.

-All GJK functions and the MPR `intersects` function take in an `in_tolerance` value, this describes the minimum distance between two objects before they count as colliding.
-Typically you want this small, unless you are working with really large objects.
-For most operations a sensible value can be anywhere between `1e-3` and `1e-4`.
-For MPR the tolerance is capped to `1e-6` as lower tolerances don't yield any better results, however for the vast majority of use cases you are gonna be fine with a tolerance of `1e-3` or `1e-4`.
+All GJK functions and the MPR `intersects` function take an `in_tolerance` value.
+Pass a nonnegative world-space distance.
+GJK uses it as the contact distance, while MPR clamps it to a minimum effective value of `1e-6`.
+Typically you want this small unless you are working with very large objects.
+For most operations, a value between `1e-4` and `1e-3` is sensible.

+A GJK tolerance of `0` does not disable floating-point convergence handling.

 There are quite a few things to note with meshes, which will be talked about in the `Meshes` section.